 What is Required for a Valid Intention?

 The short answer is no. A heretical understanding or even express denial of the sacramental effect – in this case, the conversion of the substance of bread and wine into the body and blood of Christ – will not render the consecration invalid due to a defect of intention.
-The Holy Office has clarified this on two separate occasions in response to similar questions concerning baptism.
+This is one of the errors of Archbishop Lefebvre that has spread throughout the traditional movement and been embraced by nearly everyone.

 “Question: 1.
 Whether baptism administered by those heretics is doubtful on account of defect of intention to do what Christ willed, if an express declaration was made by the minister before he baptized that baptism had no effect on the soul?